Lake Mburo National Park

 This is yet another amazing activity done by a few who love fishing as a game.
 The park has five lakes offering excellent opportunities for sport fishing adventures.
 Tilapia fish is the most common fish species although there are other fish species to catch.
 Tourists are also advised to carry their own fishing equipment if they plan on doing the activity.

 The park is open year-round, but the Dry seasons from June to August and December to February are the best months for general wildlife viewing.
 This is when animals gather around the lake and other water sources to feed or relax during the day.
 Still wildlife viewing happens during the wet seasons from March to May and from September to November.

-Lake Mburo National Park is usually visited on a tour, possibly as an overnight break when driving between Kampala and Bwindi Impenetrable NP.
-Lake Mburo is located in western Uganda, 228km/142mi from Kampala and 250km to 300km/155mi to 180mi from Bwindi (depending on which gorilla trekking base you are headed to).
+Tourists usually visit Lake Mburo National Park on a tour, possibly as an overnight break when driving between Kampala and Bwindi Impenetrable NP.
+Lake Mburo is in western Uganda, 228km/142mi from Kampala and 250km to 300km/155mi to 180mi from Bwindi.
+This depends on which gorilla trekking base you are going to.
 The drive from Kampala takes about 5 hours and the drive on to Bwindi about 6 to 7 hours.

 Entebbe International Airport (EBB) is about 46km/29mi from the country’s capital, Kampala.
 This will be your entry point into Uganda.
 Your local tour operator will usually arrange for your pick-up from the airport or hotel and all further transportation as part of your safari package